aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 By preceding the variable `cat` with `(Lion)`, you're **casting** the `cat` instance to a `Lion` class, which is your way of signing a pact with the compiler guaranteeing that the variable will contain a `Lion` instance.

-And if you break that pact, as follows:
+And if you break that pact, like below:

 ```java
 public static void main(String[] args) {